heholek/sipit/README.md

-                        search for an indicator value -d, --details         all information about an indicator value --status              list possible status values for indicators
+                        search for an indicator value -d, --details         all information about an indicator value --status              list possible status values for indicators -id ID, --indicator-id ID
+                        query the specific indicator information for a sip id

 usage: sipit.py update [-h] [-s STATUS] -i ID